nachocaru/xaprb.com/content/blog/2006-06-04-how-to-use-meta-data-to-sort-itself.md

 ### Defining a sort order

 I knew I wanted entries in this table to define a sort order.
-For the `marker` table, for instance, I&#8217;d need entries that looked like this:
+For the `marker` table, for instance, I'd need entries that looked like this:

 <table class="borders collapsed">
   <tr>